skyyazzie/git_intro/README.md

 # Git tutorial respository

-A demonstratin repository to explore the basic Git workflow.
+A demonstration repository to explore the basic Git workflow.

+Workflow changes.